8i/UnityPlugin_Documentation_RTD/docs/source/Quick Start.rst

     If you are brand new to Unity then there are some excellent tutorials for learning the interface and it’s features here https://unity3d.com/learn/tutorials

+    Before beginning, ensure that the HvrActor, HvrRender or HvrLight components are available through the Unity Component Menus.
+If they are not, check the installation instructions or the Troubleshooting section of this documentation.

     1. Create a new Unity Project.
     2. Add the 8i Unity Plugin into your Unity Project.
     3. Create a new folder within your Unity Project.